zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 };
 ```

 You will need to overwrite the pinctrl nodes to use your desired pins.
 Look through the devicetree files once again, this time looking for `spi2_default` and `spi2_sleep` (or the equivalently named nodes for your board).
-You should find something like this:
+You should find nodes that look similar to below:

 ```dts title="boards/arm/seeeduino_xiao_ble/seeeduino_xiao_ble-pinctrl.dtsi"
 spi2_default: spi2_default {